-As drafted, SB 734 would require health insurers to pay NDs that bill on a fee for service basis, the same amount as paid to a licensed physician performing the service in the area served.
+HB 2673 would require health insurers to pay NDs that bill on a fee for service basis, the same amount as paid to a MD performing the service in the area served.
 This would contravene our efforts to provide services in a cost effective manner and result in health insurance premium increases for several reasons.
-The first of which is the parity requirement itself, which would increase the overall cost to provide medical care by increasing provider reimbursement without any corresponding increase in value.

-Insurers are permitted to vary reimbursement rates among providers to reflect differences in licensure type, education, training, geographic area served, etc. This practice is appropriate to ensure that we have a sufficient number and mix of high-quality providers necessary to meet the needs of our members.
+First, the parity requirement itself will increase the overall cost to provide medical care by increasing provider reimbursement without any corresponding increase in value.
+Second, insurers are permitted to vary reimbursement rates among providers to reflect differences in licensure type, education, training, geographic area served, etc. This practice is appropriate to ensure that we have a sufficient number and mix of high-quality providers necessary to meet the needs of our members.
 NDs perform many of the same services as MDs, however, the license types are not exact equivalents.
 MDs have additional training in the form of residency requirements that are not required for ND licensure.
 Therefore, reimbursement rates should be able to reflect this difference in order to ensure that we are able to attract and retain high-quality MDs throughout the state.